felixerdy/Geosoftware-II/README.md

 ###### Softwareprojekt Geosoftware II - WWU Münster - Gruppe 4

-### Installation:

-##### System Requirements:
+#### System Requirements:
 In theory, the software should run on any Linux-based server system.
 Only the installation of Ubuntu Server 14.04.3 LTS is described as only this system was tested.

-    1. MongoDB has to be installed.
+### Installation:

+1. Install MongoDB.
 Recommended here is at least version 3, an installation guide can be found at https://docs.mongodb.org/manual/tutorial/install-mongodb-on-ubuntu

-    2. R with the normal basic packages is needed.
-This is Ubuntu package r-base.
+2. Install R with Ubuntu package r-base.
    In addition, the R-packages r-gdal and xts must be installed.

-    3. Node.JS has to be installed.
+   R commands for this are: `install.packages("r-gdal")` and `install.packages("xts")`

+3. Install Nodejs.
 It is recommended to use at least version 4 LTS.

-    4. LatexML has to be installed.
+4. Install LaTeXML.
 At least version 8.1 is required because only from this version adequate HTML can be generated.
-       To install, the guide "Installing tarball" (http://dlmf.nist.gov/LaTeXML/get.html) was used, first, however, under "Installing prerequisites" section (for Ubuntu under "Debian-based systems") packages must be installed.
+   - Install the packages as described in the "Installing prerequisites"-section (for Ubuntu under "Debian-based systems") at http://dlmf.nist.gov/LaTeXML/get.html.
+   - Follow the guide "Installing tarball" on the same page.

 5. The package manager bower must be installed.
 This can be done via sudo npm install -g bower.

-    6. Last you need to install the project itself.
-Therefore one must go to the directory and run "npm install" and "bower install".
+6. Last you need to install the direct dependencies for the project.
+Therefore go to the directory and run "npm install" and "bower install".

+### Start Skypaper:
+1. Start your mongoDB

+2. Start the server using `node Server.js`.

-With node Server.js one starts the server, which is available under port 8080.
+3. The application is available under port 8080.